Paris Classical Concerts in Heavenly Settings:

 Notre-Dame Cathedral has witnessed a lot of French history including the coronation of Henry VI in 1422 and Napoleon Bonaparte in 1804.
 This majestic Gothic Cathedral is famous for its organ recitals and sacred music concerts performed by world renowned choirs and musicians.

-See what’s on at Notre-Dame Cathedral and book concerts online here >
+See what’s on at Notre-Dame Cathedral in 2013 and 2014 and book concerts online Here

 Unlike the many Romanesque and Gothic churches, La Madeleine is more like a Greek temple, with no bell tower or cross on the outside.